cue-lang/cuelang.org/content/docs/tour/references/emit/en.md

 ---
-title: "Emit Values"
+title: Emitting Values
 weight: 40
 ---

 By default all top-level fields are emitted when evaluating a configuration.
-Embedding a value at top-level will cause that value to be emitted instead.
+**Embedding** a value at the top level causes that value to be emitted instead.

-Emit values allow CUE configurations, like JSON, to define any type, instead of just structs, while keeping the common case of defining structs light.
+This allows CUE configurations to define any type or value at the top level (just like JSON), whilst keeping CUE optimised for the most common use case of defining structs.

-{{{with code "en" "emit"}}}
+{{{with code "en" "tour"}}}
-exec cue export emit.cue
+exec cue export file.cue
-cmp stdout result.txt
+cmp stdout out
--- emit.cue --
+-- file.cue --
-"Hello \(#who)!"
+"Hello, \(#who)!"

 #who: "world"
--- result.txt --
+-- out --
-"Hello world!"
+"Hello, world!"
 {{{end}}}